 Overlay networks: The overlay functionality design includes OpenStack Networking in Open vSwitch [5] GRE tunnel mode.
 In this case, the layer-3 external routers pair with VRRP, and switches pair with an implementation of MLAG to ensure that you do not lose connectivity with the upstream routing infrastructure.

 Performance tuning: Network level tuning for this workload is minimal.
 Quality of Service (QoS) applies to these workloads for a middle ground Class Selector depending on existing policies.
 It is higher than a best effort queue but lower than an Expedited Forwarding or Assured Forwarding queue.
-Since this type of application generates larger packets with longer-lived connections, you can optimize bandwidth utilization for long duration TCP.
+Since this type of application generates larger packets with longer-lived connections, you can optimize bandwidth utilisation for long duration TCP.
 Normal bandwidth planning applies here with regards to benchmarking a session’s usage multiplied by the expected number of concurrent sessions with overhead.

 Network functions: Network functions is a broad category of workloads that support the exchange of information (data, voice, multi-media) over a system’s network.
 Some of these workloads tend to consist of a large number of small-sized packets that are short lived, such as DNS queries or SNMP traps.
-These messages need to arrive quickly and, thus, do not handle packet loss Network function workloads have requirements that may affect configurations including at the hypervisor level.
+These messages need to arrive quickly and, thus, do not handle packet loss.
+Network function workloads have requirements that may affect configurations including at the hypervisor level.
 For an application that generates 10 TCP sessions per user with an average bandwidth of 512 kilobytes per second per flow and expected user count of ten thousand (10,000) concurrent users, the expected bandwidth plan is approximately 4.88 gigabits per second.
 The supporting network for this type of configuration needs to have a low latency and evenly distributed load across the topology.
 These types of workload benefit from having services local to the consumers of the service.
 Thus, use a multi-site approach, as well as, deploying many copies of the application to handle the load as close as possible to consumers.
 Since these applications function independently, they do not warrant running overlays to interconnect tenant networks.
 Overlays also have the drawback of performing poorly with rapid flow setup and may incur too much overhead with large quantities of small packets and therefore we do not recommend them.
 QoS is desirable for some workloads to ensure delivery.
 DNS has a major impact on the load times of other services and needs to be reliable and provide rapid responses.
 Configure rules in upstream devices to apply a higher-Class Selector to DNS to ensure faster delivery or a better spot in queuing algorithms.

 OpenStack-based Reference Release